Pebble Vs. Plaster Pool Resurfacing: Which one is superior?

 Many people refer to pebble as “pebble tec” or “pebble tech” without understanding that PebbleTec is actually a brand of pebble products.
 There are other brands that offer pebble finishes as well.

-A pebble finish will last longer compared to plaster, with many pool builder contractors offering an 10 year or longer warranty.
-Therefore, pebble finish has better value for the price Pebble can also give a more unique color to your pool surface.
+A pebble finish may last longer compared to plaster, with some pool builders offering a 10-year or longer warranty on certain pebble finishes.
+Pebble finish can also give a more unique color to your pool surface.

-Pebble pools have varying degrees of texture, so it will give more traction and stability to swimmers in your pool or spa.
+Pebble pools have varying degrees of texture, so they can provide more traction and stability to swimmers in your pool or spa.
 If you are partial to the smoothness that a plaster finish would provide, there are micro pebble options that can come close to the clean, smooth feel of plaster.

-With so many color and texture options, pebble offers every pool owner an easy way to achieve a custom look, for roughly the same price as colored plaster.
+With many color and texture options, pebble offers pool owners a way to achieve a custom look, often in a similar price range to colored plaster.
 There are new colors added frequently, and your pool contractor can help you find the right color to complement your backyard and outdoor space.

 Pebble can be pricier than other options, especially if you go with micro pebble or pebble fina.
 As the old saying goes, however, you get what you pay for.
-The quality you will get with pebble is unmatched, especially compared to plaster.
+Pebble is often viewed as a higher-end option compared to standard plaster.

 Pebble Options